EdPeReg/Leetcode/First Unique Character in a String/readme.md

 # Explanation

 The idea is to use a dictionary to count how many characters appear in the string, if there is more than one character then that character is not repeated anymore. <br>
+There is a ChatGPT version, where it follows the same idea but it uses *Counter* to count the occurrences of each chracter. <br>

 # Time/Space complexity